Limit linear series: combinatorial theory: Overview

-Each divisor $D$ defines a line bundle on $\Gamma$, and the space of its global section is denoted by $\Rat(D)$.
+Each divisor $D$ gives rise to a line bundle on $\Gamma$ whose space of global sections is denoted by $\Rat(D)$.
+Concretely, $\Rat(D)$ is the set of $f \in \Rat(\Gamma)$ such that $\div(f) + D$ is effective (that is, has only non-negative coefficients).
 Contrary to the algebraic setting, $\Rat(D)$ is not a vector space.
 Nevertheless, Baker and Norine discovered a way to associate a combinatorial notion of rank to $\Rat(D)$~\cite{baker2007riemann, MZ08, gathmann2008riemann}.
-This is defined as the maximum integer among $-1$ and integers $r \geq 0$ such that for all points $x_1, \dots, x_r$ in $\Gamma$, the divisor $D - x_1 - \cdots - x_r$ is linearly equivalent to an effective divisor (that is, a divisor in which all points have non-negative coefficients).
-We refer to the survey paper by Baker and Jensen~\cite{baker2016degeneration} for details, extensions, and several applications.
+This is defined as the maximum integer among $-1$ and integers $r \geq 0$ such that for all points $\ssx_1, \dots, \ssx_r$ in $\Gamma$, the divisor $D - (\ssx_1) - \cdots - (\ssx_r)$ is linearly equivalent to an effective divisor.
+We refer to the survey paper by Baker and Jensen~\cite{BJ16} for details, extensions, and several applications.

-The results of this paper are motivated by the question of describing the tropical limits of linear series $\g^r_d$'s, when the metric graph arises as the tropical limit of a one-parameter family of smooth proper curves.
+The results of the present paper are motivated by the question of describing the tropical limits of linear series, when the metric graph arises as the tropical limit of a one-parameter family of smooth proper curves.
+In the next two sections, we describe two combinatorial structures that allow to approach this question.